hishamfangs/DashboardJS/README.md

 });
 ```

-Example with customization options for the fields & actions:
+Example with customization options for the tabs, fields & actions:
 ----------
 ```javascript
 var dashboard = new Dashboard({